What is a Collar Bolt?

 Surface Condenser without Collar Bolts

-A manual of one of the famous and reputable surface condensers manufacturers in the world alerts the following:
+A manual of one of the most famous and reputable surface condensers manufacturers in the world alerts the following:

 “It is important not to break this seal between the tube sheet and the shell flange.
 The tubes are expanded into each tube sheet holding them firmly in place, and the shell seal cannot be replaced without retubing the entire condenser.
 To prevent breaking the joint, it is important that all nuts be removed from the water box flange side and not from the shell flange side.
 Do not loosen or remove the stake studs and double nuts on the shell side.”